rust-lang/rust/text/0000-raw-identifiers.md

 x!(identifier#catch);
 x!(keyword#catch);
 ```

+C# allows Unicode escapes directly in identifiers, which also separates them
+from keywords, so both `@catch` and `cl\u0061ss` are valid `class` identifiers.
+Java also allows Unicode escapes, but they don't avoid keywords.

 For some new keywords, there may be contextual mitigations.
 In the case of
 `catch`, it couldn't be a fully contextual keyword because `catch { ... }` could